Timeline

 Visual Studio, CLion

-competition if the team would like to use a different IDE than listed
+- If a team would like to use a different IDE than listed above, they

 "competitor-provided".
 It is fine to install these on the MSOE